top of page

 Getting Around:

 Shuttle service will be available from the Pinelands Research Institute cabins, the Holly Motel and to the Bishop Farmstead where the meeting and meals will take place for a fee of $50 for the week.
 For those choosing to stay in Air BnB or hotels, shared rental cars are recommended.
-Shuttle service ($50) can be added at registration through the “Cabins, Shuttle & Field Trips” button.
+Shuttle service ($50) can be added by clicking HERE.

 Planning for Posters: We recommend portrait style of approximately 30-36”x48”.
 Not less than 28” wide.
 Posters will be hung from the rafters of an old barn.
 Push pins will be provided to attach the posters to the rafters.